 Cheese at Feria de Mataderos

-Held on the outskirts of Buenos Aires, it has everything you could hope for, including music, dance, costumes, crafts and food.
-What I find especially astonishing is that it isn’t just a once-a-year thing.
-Rather, Feria de Mataderos takes place every Sunday and national holiday from March through December, attracting up to 15,000 people.
-That alone tells me mucho about the Argentine nostalgic love of gaucho culture.
+Held on the outskirts of Buenos Aires, it has all the festivities you could hope for, including music, dance, costumes, crafts and food.
+But this isn’t just a once-a-year thing.
+Oh, no. Astonishingly, Feria de Mataderos takes place every Sunday and national holiday from March through December, attracting up to 15,000 people each day.
+That alone tells me mucho about Agentinian nostalgia for gaucho culture.

-Mataderos (which means “slaughterhouses” in English) is a working-class neighborhood, where for more than a century slaughterhouses have been butchering cattle to satisfy the cravings of this beef-loving nation.
+Mataderos (which means “slaughterhouses” in English) is a working-class neighborhood, named after the livestock market and slaughterhouses that for more than a century butchered cattle to satisfy the cravings of this beef-loving nation.
 Feria de Mataderos, however, has been held only since 1986, in an effort to preserve gaucho tradition.
 It’s packed with families, couples, people walking their dogs, the young and the old.
+Over the years, I’ve noticed that in addition to Argentinians, the fair attracts an increasing number of international visitors.

 Central to the festivities is an outdoor stage, where musicians serenade dancers dressed in costume performing folk dances, including zamba, a traditional Argentinian dance performed by couples flirtatiously waving handkerchiefs.
 But dancing is not confined to the stage, as many locals join in on the street.

-If you’re lucky, your visit will also coincide with displays of gaucho horsemanship (held mostly on public holidays).
-Otherwise, you can learn about gaucho culture at the Museo Criollo de Los Corrales, located on the same square as the outdoor stage and with an assortment of gaucho costumes, horseshoes, branding irons, carriages, firearms, and other items related to gaucho history.
+If you’re lucky, your visit will also coincide with displays of gaucho horsemanship, though that’s rare these days and is confined mostly to public holidays.
+Otherwise, your best bet for learning about gaucho culture is at the Museo Criollo de Los Corrales, housed in a former police station (1898-1933) and located on the same square as the outdoor stage.
+Its dusty displays include an assortment of gaucho clothing, horseshoes, branding irons, an ox cart, carriages, firearms, and other items related to gaucho history.

 Feria de Mataderos

-Feria de Mataderos is also famous for its artisan stalls, with up to 700 of them selling mate cups, ponchos, blankets, gaucho knives, shoes, bags, leather goods, ceramics, honey, olives, salami, cheese and even home-brewed beer.
-On a nearby field, locals lay out used clothing, shoes, and odds and ends in a weekly flea market.
+Feria de Mataderos is also famous for its artisan stalls, with up to 700 of them selling mate cups, ponchos, blankets, gaucho knives, shoes, bags, leather goods, ceramics, jewelry, honey, olives, olive oil, salami, cheese, bread and even home-brewed beer.

-But it’s the food that’s a hug draw.
-Stalls sell a variety of inexpensive street fare, including choripan (chorizo sandwich), pancho (hotdogs), locro (corn and meat stew), pastries and other snacks.
-But the smell of grilled meats smoking over a charcoal fire ultimately leads the hungry to one of the restaurants ensconced under the arches of the main square, where you have your choice of beef, chicken, sausage and even armadillo.
+But it’s the food that’s the main draw.
+Stalls sell a variety of inexpensive street fare, including choripan (chorizo sandwich), pancho (hotdogs), locro (corn and meat stew), empanadas, pastries and other snacks.
+But the smell of asado (grilled meats) smoking over a charcoal fire ultimately leads the hungry to one of the restaurants ensconced under the arches of the main square, where you have your choice of beef, chicken, sausage and even armadillo.

 Meat grilling at Feria de Mataderos

 For many Porteños, spending Sundays in Mataderos is a weekly ritual, offering the chance to relax, eat, and meet up with friends and family.
-In other words, Feria de Mataderos is not a one-time special occasion but rather is ingrained in the fabric of communal life.
+In other words, Feria de Mataderos is not a one-time special occasion.
+Rather, it’s ingrained in the fabric of communal life, a place to celebrate life most weekends of the year.

 A restaurant in Mataderos